How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "If the world hates you, you know that it hated Me before it hated you.
 If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you, a servant is not greater than his Master.
 If they persecuted Me, they will also persecute you.
 If they kept My word, they will keep yours also.
 But all these things they will do to you for My name's sake, because they do not know Him who sent Me."
 (John 15:18-21)

 1. Your Life Should Declare You Unusual, Peculiar.The World is in bondage to sin and Satan.
 There is a hole in their heart that only God can fill.
 You, as a redeemed individual, are indwelt by God the Holy Spirit.
 He is a tangible force in your life, one that the world can sense just by being in the same room with you.
 The unsaved can feel His presence in you.
-The way you speak is not the "normal" (like them).
-You increasingly talk all that Jesus stuff and you don't sound phony when you do it, that's disturbing!
+The way you speak is not "normal" (like them).
+You increasingly talk all that Jesus stuff and you don't sound phony when you do it, that's disturbing to them!
 You don't party and enjoy sin as they do.
 You seem to have a spiritual side that is eerie and strange to them.

 "Who gave Himself for us, that He might redeem us from all iniquity, and purify unto Himself a peculiar people, zealous of good works."
 (Titus 2:14)